 Intangible assets are amortized over the useful economic life which is reviewed at the end of each reporting period.
 Based on this criteria, presently amortisation rates applied to the Company's intangible assets are as below:

-Technical know how 5 to 10 years Computer software 5 years
+Technical know-how 5 to 10 years Computer software 5 years

-Leasehold land is amortized on the straight-line basis over the period of lease term.
+Right-of-use assets are amortized on the straight-line basis over the period of lease term.

 Leasehold improvements are written off over the shorter of its useful life or over the period of lease.

-2.9.
-Impairment of Non-Financial Assets
+2.9 Impairment of Non-Financial Assets

 The Company recognises impairment loss (termed as provision for expected credit loss on contract assets in the financial statements) on account of credit risk in respect of a contract asset using expected credit loss model on similar basis as applicable to trade receivables.